bbc/wraith/README.md

 rake
 ```

 You may want to deal with multiple config files so you can compare different pages, different sites or different viewports.
 In order to handle this, you can pass in a different config file by typing the following into terminal.
-The default is config.yaml, so even if you dont pass a file in, it will still run.
+The default is config.yaml, so even if you don't pass a file in, it will still run.
 If you have deleted config.yaml, make sure you are inside the `configs` directory before running the command.

 ```sh
 rake config[config_name]